-- Compliance balance of each ship in the pool. - Allocation of the compliance balance for all ships in the pool. - Information of the verifiers assessing that allocation.
+- Amount of achieved/not achieved GHG intensity limit for each ship. - Allocation of the total GHG intensity limit achieved/not achieved for all ships in the pool. - Information of the verifiers assessing that allocation (if verification of ships in the pool is carried out by more than one verifier).